matthieuSolente/wcag-for-email/README.md

 The logical classification and enumeration of criteria make it easier to identify key points of attention when analyzing an email or a web page.
 The descriptions of the tests to be performed for each criterion provide valuable assistance, making it easier to understand and remember the compliance criteria.

+My page is therefore an exact replica of the RGAA criteria and tests, with all the credit going to the official bodies.
+My role was to select only the criteria strictly applicable to emails, omitting everything else.

+I kept the same layout by extracting the code from the official website (like a fork), then removed all the JavaScript and simply replaced the accordions with "details" HTML tags.

+It is thus a concrete and functional checklist, designed to support every email developer or marketer when creating email campaigns.

+For the "recommendations" section, I relied heavily on online sources, all cited in the following paragraph, on my own knowledge, and on exchanges with many email developers, notably within the "email geek slack" space.

+Any contribution or correction to this work on accessibility is truly welcome.

 ## References

 - [W3C](https://www.w3.org/)